 Muscle stretch reflexes in the older child.
 These were previously referred to as "deep tendon reflexes" and are usually examined with the use of a reflex hammer.

 The reflex hammer is used at different points on the body, such as the knee or elbow, to test the reflex arc between the nerves that cause the muscle contraction and those that send signals back to the brain.
 This tests both the peripheral nerves and the spinal cord.
-If the peripheral nerves are impairs, this test causes a reduced or absent response.
+If the peripheral nerves are impaired, this test causes a reduced or absent response.
 If the spinal cord is injured, this test tends to cause an exaggerated response.

 Evaluation of the cranial nerves.
 There are 12 main nerves of the brain, called the cranial nerves (CN I-XII).
 During a complete neurological exam, most of these nerves are evaluated to help determine the functioning of the brain: